 ACTIVITIES AT VERMILION LAKES

-There are several activities around Vermilion Lakes, like hikes around the lakes and canoe-, kayak-, or paddleboard tours on the lakes.
-In the winter, there is excellent snowshoeing and skating.
+There are several activities that you can do around Vermilion Lakes, like hikes around them.
+And you can do canoe-, kayak-, or paddleboard tours on the lakes.
+In winter, there is excellent snowshoeing and ice skating.

 Hiking around Vermilion Lakes